Anisha7/Basic-Kiwi-Game/README.md

 Reading through the comments as you look through the code would be helpful in the learning process.

 # Running the game
+Clone or download the repository
+Run npm install to install dependencies
+Run grunt connect in the terminal
+Open the link displayed